bcoffe/CommandLineWeatherR/README.md

 Assuming the prerequisites are met, this application can be run by typing:

-Rscript myWeather.R <LAT_DECIMAL> <LON_DECIMAL> <KEY>
+Rscript myWeather.R LAT_DECIMAL LON_DECIMAL KEY

 Replacing LAT_DECIMAL and LON_DECIMAL with the Latitude and Longitude for the place you would like the current weather.

 Example: Rscript myWeather.R 36 -75 randomPlaceWeather

-The script will download an image of the current weather and place it in the img/ directory and name the dowloaded file using the <KEY> name you pass in.
+Additionally, the script will download an image of the current weather and place it in the img/ directory and name the dowloaded file using the KEY name you pass in.
 It will overright the image each time the script is run.
-Therefore, if you are wanting to run the script for multiple locations at once, such as in GeekTool or Conky please give each command a unique <KEY>.
+Therefore, if you are wanting to run the script for multiple locations at once, such as in GeekTool or Conky, give each command a unique KEY.